Fellsmere, Florida

 Fellsmere is a city in Indian River County, Florida, United States.
+It is part of the Sebastian–Vero Beach Metropolitan Statistical Area.
+The population was 4,834 at the 2020 census.

-It is home of the Fellsmere Frog Leg Festival and the now closed National Elephant Center.
+It is home of the Fellsmere Frog Leg Festival and was home to the now closed National Elephant Center.
 Fellsmere is the first place in Florida where women were allowed to vote.
 In a municipal election on June 19, 1915, resident Zena M. Dreier became the first woman to legally cast a ballot in the American South, five years before the 19th Amendment established women's suffrage nationally.

-The population was 5,197 at the 2010 census, up from 3,813 at the 2000 census.
-As of 2018, the estimated population was 5,754.
-Fellsmere is part of the Sebastian–Vero Beach Metropolitan Statistical Area.
+On November 16, 2023, historic rainfall hit Fellsmere and surrounding areas causing significant flooding in the city.

 History

-Fellsmere in 1915 became the first town in Florida (or anywhere south of the Mason–Dixon line) to grant women the right to vote.
-It also at the same time held the first election in which corporations could vote.
-Mrs. Zena M. Dreier was the first woman to cast a vote in the town, and E. Nelson Fell cast a vote on behalf of his company Fellsmere Farms.
-The town had unanimously adopted a charter in February 1915 which granted these rights, and the town charter was ratified by the state legislature without any notice being paid to this provision.
-This despite the fact that several statewide suffrage measures had failed in the legislature that year.
-Women's suffrage was not granted nationally in the U.S. until five years later (in August 1920) with the passage of the 19th Amendment.
+In 1915, Fellsmere became the first municipality in Florida (or anywhere south of the Mason–Dixon line) to grant women the right to vote.
+It also, at the same time, held the first election in which corporations could vote.
+Mrs. Zena M. Dreier was the first woman to cast a vote in the city, and E. Nelson Fell cast a vote on behalf of his company Fellsmere Farms.
+The city had unanimously adopted a charter in February 1915, which granted these rights, and the city charter was ratified by the state legislature without any notice being paid to this provision.
+This, despite the fact that several statewide suffrage measures had failed in the legislature that year.
+Women's suffrage was not granted nationally in the United States until five years later, in August 1920, with the passage of the 19th Amendment.

+2023 Fellsmere Floods

+On November 16, 2023, Fellsmere experienced major flooding after nearly 14 inches of rain fell in the area.
+These floods came only four months after flooding on July 31, 2023.

 Geography

-Fellsmere is located in central Indian River county at 27.766771°N 80.598642°W.
+The exact coordinates for the City of Fellsmere is located in central Indian River county at 27.766771°N 80.598642°W.